 The ARS Foundation is dedicated to supporting organizations that improve the health of communities our members served and investing in the future of radiology.

-Radiological Society of North America (RSNA): The ARS Foundation has donated to the RSNA Research and Education Foundation through the Visionaries in Practice (VIP) Giving Program since 2013.
-Our continued support of the RSNA Research and Education Foundation was recognized as a visionary support group at the platinum level.
+Radiological Society of North America (RSNA) – Research & Education Foundation: The ARS Foundation has donated to the RSNA R&E Foundation through the Visionaries in Practice (VIP) Giving Program since 2013.
+Our continued support of the RSNA Research and Education Foundation was recognized as a visionary support group at the bronze level.
 The RSNA Foundation has achieved for each $1 donated an average of a $50 match from other funding sources such as the National Institutes of Health.

-Neiman Health Policy Institute through the American College of Radiology (ACR) Foundation: The ARS Foundation has donated to the Neiman Health Policy Institute since 2015.
-In 2016, we added a Match Challenge that provided the ACR and incredible incentive for radiology practices and organizations across the US to make an investment in the future of radiology.
+Harvey L. Neiman Health Policy Institute through the American College of Radiology (ACR) Foundation: The ARS Foundation has donated to the ACR Foundation to support the Harvey L. Neiman Health Policy Institute since 2015.
 Our goal in strongly supporting this institute has been to create a national “think tank” for radiology health policy research.
-This program tripled the impact of our gift.
+We have been recognized by the ACR for our leadership work on this issue.
+After our first year of funding, we created a challenge match to strengthen the institute’s fundraising that has continued through the present.
+This challenge has received a much greater fundraising response than expected.
+Our challenge grant has been matched first by the ACR Foundation and then matched again by individual and group donors.
 Equally important, our leadership work on this topic has helped catalyze a shift in the ACR Foundation’s strategic direction toward supporting health policy research.
+We now have a position on their advisory board.
+One of our physicians, Dr. Andy Moriarity is serving on the Health Policy Institute Advisory Board.

 ARS Foundation President